 - October 21, 10 AM MDT – Module 2.2

 - October 12, 1 PM MDT – Module 1.1

 - October 14, 1 PM MDT – Module 1.2

 - October 19, 1 PM MDT – Module 2.1

 - October 21, 1 PM MDT – Module 2.2

 The training will focus on two areas:

-The trainings will be conducted in a workshop format for small, rural communities that either do not have a pretreatment program, or find their current program inadequate to meet their needs.
+The training’s are designed to assist small, rural communities that either do not have a pretreatment program, or find their current program inadequate to meet their needs.
 However the information contains relevance for other programs as well.

 - Reasons for developing a FOG program and legal authority to do so.

 - What is FOG, including its sources and impacts.